rackerlabs/support-how-to/content/how-to/cloud-servers/create-redirects-in-nginx/index.md

 ### Why use a redirect

-You use a redirect whenever a website owner wants an address to reroute to another address, typically either redirecting HTTP to HTTPS or redirecting one domain to another domain.
+You use a redirect whenever a website owner wants an address to reroute to another address, typically redirecting HTTP to HTTPS or redirecting one domain to another domain.

 **HTTP to HTTPS scenario:**

 You want your customers to reach your secure (SSL) site even if they type in `http://yourwebsite.com` or `yourwebsite.com` into their browser.
 This type of redirect accomplishes just that.
-If your customer types in `http://yourwebsite.com`, the redirect in Nginx&reg; redirects the request to **https://yourwebsite.com**.
+For example, if your customer types in `http://yourwebsite.com`, the redirect in Nginx&reg; redirects the request to **https://yourwebsite.com**.

 **One domain to another scenario:**